 My first instinct was to use reason.
 While in the middle of attempting to plea, one of the senior nurses walked over to my cubicle and told me to make an exit.
 Security was promptly called and the patient was removed from the department.

 Working in the hospital with easy access to assistance lulled me into a false sense of security.
-In the community, managing aggression or escalation of conflict, can be dangerous as the primary contact for help is the police.
+In the community, managing aggression or escalation of conflict can be dangerous, as the primary contact for help is the police.
 Since conflicts don’t occur as frequently as in hospital, it’s hard to consider the possibility until it arises.

 After a year and a half of working in a community setting, I experienced my first encounter.
-One afternoon, after finishing a consultation, I was sat writing in a set of notes when I overheard someone raising their voice at reception.
+One afternoon, after finishing a consultation, I was sat writing in a set of notes when I overheard someone raise their voice at reception.
 Upon leaving my room, I walked behind the front desk to find out whether the receptionist was safe.

 A patient’s partner was leaning over the desk, raising his voice and swearing at my colleague over appointment availability.
-Her body language indicated that she was afraid so I stayed beside her and politely asked what the matter was.
+Her body language indicated that she was afraid, so I stayed beside her and politely asked what the matter was.
 Upon intervening, the partner became more agitated and directed his aggression towards me.

 After showing no signs of retreating, I calmly asked him to leave the clinic while the receptionist phoned our manager.
 At this point, another colleague appeared and asked the partner to remove himself from the premises.
 He became threatening towards the three of us as the patient pleaded with him to stop.

 When the patient finally escorted him out the building, I realised exactly how terrified I was.
 My legs were shaking uncontrollably and I was on the verge of tears.